top of page

 Yes

 We have Koi ponds throughout Colorado.
-You jus have to watch the temperature, feeding schedules, and filters.
+You just have to watch the temperature, feeding schedules, and filters.
 They are such a beautiful cold water fish.

 Yes